luiserdef/twitter-real-verified/README.md

 </p>

 ## What's New:
-New data on legacy verified accounts.
+New data from legacy verified accounts.

 ### Options
 - Hide Twitter Blue badges